Model of all addictions with its unique energy-reward mechanism.

 Link: Kübler-Ross model – Explains the behavior of personal loss.

-The five stages of the Kubler-Ross model are Denial, Anger, and Bargaining (Only applicable in life-threatening situations.)
-Depression, Acceptance.
+The five stages of the Kubler-Ross model are Denial, Anger, Bargaining (only applicable in life-threatening situations), Depression, and Acceptance.

 Addicts suffering for many years pass through these four stages of the behavioral grief model, known as the Kubler-Ross model.
 (Similar to chronic patients.)